-On Oct.
-6, 2021, the U.S. Department of Education (ED) announced a change to Public Service Loan Forgiveness (PSLF) program rules for a limited time as a result of the COVID-19 emergency.
+On August 24, 2022, the U.S. Department of Education (ED) announced a final student loan pause extension and targeted debt cancellation.
+This is in addition to a change to Public Service Loan Forgiveness (PSLF) program rules for a limited time as a result of the COVID-19 emergency.
 Throughout the emergency, ED has provided a variety of benefits to borrowers.

 Now, for a limited time, borrowers may receive credit for past periods of repayment that would otherwise not qualify for PSLF.

 Additionally, to address the financial harms of the pandemic by smoothing the transition back to repayment and helping borrowers at highest risk of delinquencies or default once payments resume, the Department will provide targeted student debt cancellation to borrowers with loans held by the Department of Education.
 Borrowers with annual income during the pandemic of under $125,000 (for individuals) or under $250,000 (for married couples or heads of households) who received a Pell Grant in college will be eligible for up to $20,000 in debt cancellation.
 Borrowers who met those income standards but did not receive a Pell Grant will be eligible for up to $10,000 in relief.
 The Department will be announcing further details on how borrowers can claim this relief in the weeks ahead.

 Student loan payment pause extended through Dec.
 31, 2022.

 The Public Service Loan Forgiveness Program (PSLF) forgives the remaining balance on your Federal Direct Loans after 120 qualifying payments (estimated over 10 years).

 Here's what you need to know about PSLF: